isabella232/fractal/.gitlab/issue_templates/Bug.md

 **Installation Source**: <!-- Where you installed Fractal from, e.g. Flathub, AUR, or distro repositories -->

+**Homeserver**: <!-- The homeserver for your matrix account, e.g. matrix.org, gnome.org, … You can mention several of them if this is reproducible on multiple ones. -->

 <!-- If you have a crash report, use the "Attach A File" button in the issue editor to attach it, or paste it in a code block below. -->
 <!-- To create a code block, you surround the code with two lines with three "`" characters like so: